 Plants reach 3 to 4 feet tall and 1 ½ feet wide.
 Shorter varieties such as ‘Goldilocks’ and ‘Toto’ top out at 10 inches tall.

 They send up slender, wiry stems of tiny bell-shaped, pink or white blooms.
 But it’s the scalloped or lobed leaves we love most; they come in delicious shades of cool lime, plum, chocolate, and more.

 Our current crave: ‘Southern Comfort’ from Terra Nova nurseries; its hue is rich and mellow, like its namesake.

+Tall stems of these Mediterranean natives are set with widely-spaced, hooded yellow flowers.
 Moisture-conserving thick, typically furry or hairy leaves are lance-shaped.
 Pretty planted with lavender and red hot poker (Kniphofia ‘Bressingham Comet’).

 Where space is tight, grow a compact form; one we can’t wait to try is Lavandula angustifolia ‘Thumbelina Leigh’, coming late this year from High Country Gardens.
 It stays 12 to 15 inches tall.

 Deep purple ‘Midnight’ and scarlet ‘Firebird’ are standouts for their vivid, south-of-the-border colors.
 Pink and white ‘Appleblossom’ looks fresh and springlike.

 The plant grows 4 feet tall.
 S.e.
 ‘Golden Delicious’ grows 1- to 3 feet tall with fire-engine red blooms and chartreuse leaves.

 Plants reach 3 to 4 feet tall and 4 to 6 feet wide.